samiam2013/GoMVClean/README.md

 These are the important database checks and they also include the most important, most functional model functionality to be used.

-load a page: renderStatic() in static.go
+load a page: renderStatic() in view.go

 load an error page: errorShortCircuit()